codess-aus/Code-Without-Barriers/docs/copilot-enabler.md

 # 🚀 Copilot as an Enabler

-Welcome to the final frosting layer of your Coding & Cupcakes journey! 🧁
+Welcome to the final frosting layer of your Code without Barriers journey! 🧁

 In this section, we’ll explore how GitHub Copilot can **enable** you to write cleaner, smarter, and more maintainable code—without taking over the kitchen.